 A detailed description of patrolling activities / requirements is located in the Lifesaving Operations Procedures Guide (PDF).

-Dee Why Beach will be patrolled by Volunteer Lifesavers on weekends and public holidays from Saturday 19th September 2015 – Monday 25th April 2016.
+Dee Why Beach is patrolled by Volunteer Lifesavers on weekends and public holidays from the 3rd Saturday in September to the end of April.

 Northern Beaches Council provide parking permits free of charge to actively patrolling members.